Adrian9502/casa-vista-hotel-reservation-system/README.md

 if the website doesn't load, try a different browser.

+# Casa Vista Hotel Reservation System

+## Instructions for Setting Up Locally

+Before using this file in your local server, follow these steps:

+1. Download all the files.

+2. Navigate to your XAMPP installation directory and locate the `htdocs` folder.

+3. Create a new folder named `hotel_reservation_system` inside the `htdocs` folder.

+4. Copy all the downloaded files into the `hotel_reservation_system` folder.

+5. You can now access the project by navigating to `http://localhost/hotel_reservation_system` in your web browser.

+Happy coding!

 ## Development Tools

 -XAMPP: Used for setting up a local server environment.